Under the Influencers: Top 8 Takeaways from VMG Symposium

 2) Immerse Your Audience with Moment Marketing

-When it comes to defining your strategy, legacy builder Martin Morse opened with Walt Disney’s vision about creating experiences.
+When it comes to defining your strategy with marketing influencers, legacy builder Martin Morse opened with Walt Disney’s vision about creating experiences.
 He gave a nice timeline of how far we’ve come in the realm of sponsored endorsements (including a hilarious cookie-cutter tweet from Justin Bieber).
 He talked about having a tribe of influence and how it’s all about the moment you tell your story.

-5) Go to the Professionals and They Will Match an Influencer to You
+5) Go to the Professionals and They Will Match a Influencer to You

 6) Digital Earned Media is Key